What is “Ozempic Face”? Your Complete Guide to Keeping Your Glow-Up Graceful

 Evaluate volume loss, skin quality, weight loss timeline, and health status.
 No treatment at this visit — the right plan requires the full picture first.

 If volume loss is significant, begin with dermal fillers for immediate structural correction, or initiate Sculptra series for gradual biostimulation.
-Not both at the same time.
+Not both at once.

 Begin skin quality treatments once structural work is underway.
-HydraFacial, microneedling, or chemical peels depending on skin type and concerns.
+HydraFacial, microneedling, or chemical peels depending on skin type.
 Pair with prescription-grade home care.

 Sculptra or Radiesse collagen response matures.
 Second filler session if needed.
-Skin texture and hydration continue improving with ongoing treatment series.
+Skin texture and hydration continue improving with ongoing treatment.

 Evaluate full results.
 Establish a maintenance interval.
 For most people: 1–2 biostimulator sessions per year, skin quality maintenance quarterly.